HazelCunuder/notes/dev-front/week-5.md/day-20.md

 - **NPM:** A solid default for most projects, especially if you're new to Node.js.
 - **Yarn:** Consider if you need consistently fast installs or prefer its specific CLI syntax.
 - **PNPM:** Ideal if you manage many Node.js projects on your machine and want to optimize disk usage and installation times.

+### What a Node Package is

+- Reusable piece of code that someone else wrote and published.

+- Share solutions to common problems.

+## Basic NodeJS commands